 Quarterly gross margin percentages have fluctuated during the six quarters from a high of 9.7% in the quarter ended March 31, 1996 to 6.8% in the quarter ended March 31, 1997.
 The historical gross margin percentages reflect the Company's status as a "switchless" reseller and dependence upon other carriers to switch and transport the Company's traffic.
 During this period, the Company made significant investments in all three regions in switches and international fiber cable capacity and in the construction of its own Network, which is expected to produce higher overall gross margins as a percentage of net revenue for the Company as traffic volumes and the proportion of on-Network volume increases.
 In Australia, the Company's quarterly gross margins during this period were favorably affected by dealership projects and nonrecurring contingency settlements that had a significantly higher gross margin percentage than the Australian core telephone business.
 Excluding dealership and non-recurring items, the Australian gross margins over the past four quarters have been approximately 5%, increasing to 5.8% in the quarter ended March 31, 1997 as a result of the Company beginning to carry traffic on its Network in March 1997.
-The decrease in the Australian gross margin, adjusted for dealership and non-recurring items, in the quarter ended June 30, 1996 versus the previous quarters is due to lower tariff rate discounts implemented by Telstra in the first quarter of 1996.
+The decrease in the Australian gross margin, adjusted for dealership and non-recurring items, in the quarter ended June 30, 1996 versus the previous quarters is due to lower tariff rate discounts implemented by Telstra in March 1996.
 The gross margin percentages in North America and the United Kingdom during the six quarterly periods has steadily increased from a negative 31.3% during the quarter ended December 31, 1995 to 5.8% during the quarter ended March 31, 1997.
 This reflects the increasing volume of traffic each quarter over which the fixed network costs can be spread, as well as additional discounts received from underlying carriers on variable costs due to the higher volumes.
-The gross margin in the quarter ended March 31, 1997 was also adversely affected by a \$0.7 million charge for the non-payment of a single customer accounts receivable.
+The gross margin in the quarter ended March 31, 1997 was also adversely affected by a \$0.7 million charge for the nonpayment of a single customer accounts receivable.
 Excluding this charge, gross margin percentages in North America and the United Kingdom operations would have been 11.6%.

 The Company's quarterly selling, general and administrative expenses have trended upward during the six quarter period from \$4.0 million in the quarter ended December 31, 1995 to \$8.8 million in the quarter ended March 31, 1997.
 The quarterly selling, general and administrative expense increase is reflective of the worldwide growth in the Company's operations, including increased personnel costs for network operations staff in all three regions, and additional costs, sales and marketing staffs and associated expenses.
 Selling, general and administrative expenses increased as a percentage of net revenue over the six quarter period due to substantial expenditures incurred in developing the Network and sales forces necessary to generate increased future revenues in all three regions.
-The Company's total full time employee head count has increased from 285 at September 30, 1996 to 369 at March 31, 1997.
+The Company's total full time employee head count has increased from 285 at September 30, 1996 to 369 at March 31, continue in the future as the Company continues to expand its network capacity and scope into additional countries around the world.

 Quarterly depreciation and amortization reflects increases as a result of the Company's substantial continued investment in fixed assets primarily associated with the construction of the Network.
-This trend is expected to continue in the future as the Company continues to expand its network capacity and scope into additional countries around the world.
+This trend is expected to